Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Gunnar Foss had been 1st engineer on board for 4 months (in bed when the explosion occurred).

-Finn Andersen had been 2nd mate for 4 years (also asleep in his cabin when explosion occurred).
+Finn Andersen had been 2nd mate for 4 years (also asleep in his cabin when the explosion occurred).

 Captain